aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 A. The primary focuses of the scorekeeper are:

 i.
-Keeping track of the game’s score.
+Keeping track of the game's score.

 ii.
-Updating the game’s scoreboard.
+Updating the game's scoreboard.

 iii.
 Recording the player number and reason for all penalty cards.